Roolymoo/comprev/README.md

 1. Python 3
 2. pygame for Python 3 ([download page here](https://bitbucket.org/pygame/pygame/downloads))

+If you plan to access the repo directly, note that the current branch is oldcollision2.

 ## How to play

 * Place bombs with key P. These will detonate in 3 seconds.
 Upon detonation, if an enemy is within a certain (rectangular) radius of the bomb, they will be harmed.
 Bombs will not harm the player